-We are offering this technical topic to help explain ISO 8217, which stipulates acceptable characteristics for marine fuel oil products.
+ISO 8217 stipulates acceptable characteristics for marine fuel oil products.
 This specification goes a long way to verify that fuel of a proper quality is being supplied to vessels.
 However, this is only the start of a broader process to ensure that fuel consumed in onboard equipment meets specific needs.
 Other parts of this process include onboard fuel storage, handling and treatment.

-Fuel storage
+Fuel Storage

-To maintain fuel condition when stored in a marine environment, certain housekeeping actions are required:
+To maintain fuel condition when stored in a marine environment certain housekeeping actions are required:

-A number of factors can contribute to water accumulating in onboard fuel storage tanks as a result of moisture generation.
-For example: ambient humidity, temperature difference between tank internals and the ambient air where venting occurs, movement of the vessel, leaking heating coils, etc. Water that is allowed to remain in fuel tanks may support the growth of bacteria at the oil-water interface.
+Water can accumulate in onboard fuel storage tanks as a result of moisture generation.
+A number of factors contribute.
+For example, ambient humidity, temperature difference between tank internals and the ambient air where venting occurs, movement of the vessel, leaking heating coils, etc..

+Water that is allowed to remain in fuel tanks may support the growth of bacteria at the oil-water interface.
 This bacterial growth can find its way into the fuel system and clog filters or purifiers.
-Water that accumulates in tanks may also pass into the fuel system, damaging machinery or leading to faulty downstream operations.
+Water that accumulates in tanks may also pass into the fuel system damaging machinery or lead to faulty downstream operations.
 It is important to ensure that all fuel tanks are drained at least daily for accumulated water.
-On some vessels, and in certain conditions, tanks should be drained more frequently.
+On some vessels and in certain conditions tanks should be drained more frequently.

-2. Sediment is another contaminant that may be found in onboard fuel tanks.
+Sediment is another contaminant that may be found in onboard fuel tanks.
 Sediment can comprise dirt, rust and scale from pipelines and storage tank internal structures, as well as arise due to ineffective vent screening.
-For safety reasons, all fuel tank vents should have a properly sized and well-maintained mesh screen in place at all times, such that debris is prevented from entering tanks.
-Although the fuel may meet or exceed ISO specifications, some sediment may be entrained within the fuel.
+For safety reasons all fuel tank vents should have a properly sized and well-maintained mesh screen in place at all times, such that debris is prevented from entering tanks.
+Although the fuel may meet or exceed ISO specifications some sediment may be entrained within the fuel.